 Based on my visits to most manufacturing industries, the temperature transmitter is one of the process instruments that can be normally seen.
 Each is using either a thermocouple sensor or a Resistance Temperature Detector (RTD) sensor, where the majority of the temperature transmitters are using an RTD (commonly a PT100) as the sensor.

 So having the knowledge to understand and to learn how to calibrate it is an advantage for every technician.

 Why Do We Need a Temperature Transmitter Calibration?

 A temperature transmitter comprises a sensor and a transmitter in which both have an effect on the final output going to the display panel.

 - over time, sensors are deteriorating through different exposures in environmental effects such as vibrations and extreme temperatures.

-- The possible presence of drift due to the long period of continues usage while exposed to different factors in the environment.
+- The possible presence of drift due to the long period of continuous usage while exposed to different factors in the environment.

 So it is a very wise decision to have it calibrated regularly.

 In this post.
-I will share with you a calibration set-up of temperature transmitter in 5 different ways or set-ups.
+I will share with you a calibration set-up of temperature transmitters in 5 different ways or set-ups.
 I hope this is a good guide for your in-house calibration.

 Below are the calibration set-ups that I will present: